Last updated on March 13, 2021

 The residue left over after the biogas production from the cow dung can be implemented for making fibreboards.
 It will eventually replace the use of sawdust for making the same.
 The left-over manure consists of fibers and needs sterilization before it can be mixed with resin for completing the making process of the fibreboards.
 Everyone knows the diverse uses of fibreboards as they are used for making housing floors, furniture, and a lot more.

 5. Cow Dungs Can Be Used For Making Paper

-The cow dung is rich with fibre content which allows the manufacturers to make paper out of it.
-This process involves washing of the dung properly to extract the fibres from it.
-After the extraction is done, the collected fibres are then pressed for manufacturing them as a paper.
+The cow dung is rich with fiber content which allows the manufacturers to make paper out of it.
+This process involves washing the dung properly to extract the fibers from it.
+After the extraction is done, the collected fibers are then pressed for manufacturing them as paper.
 Today, these papers are also used commercially and sold across the globe.

 6. Cow Dung Used As Insect Repellant

 Cow dungs when burnt, usually repel many insects and even mosquitoes.
 Due to this positive repellant feature, many people are using cow dungs as their prime repellants.
-When compared with other fuels or chemical repellants, cow dungs has proved its efficacy above all.
+When compared with other fuels or chemical repellants, cow dungs have proved their efficacy above all.

 Benefits Of Cow Dungs To Mankind

-- The cow dungs give out methane which is a highly preferable greenhouse gas that is released to the atmosphere.
+- The cow dungs give out methane which is a highly preferable greenhouse gas that is released into the atmosphere.

-- Cow dungs, when get carried away by water to river adds more nutrients to it.
+- Cow dungs, when get carried away by water to the river adds more nutrients to it.

 - Cow dungs are rich in various minerals that include potassium, nitrogen, phosphorus, and others.